Multidimensional SDEs with singular drift and universal construction of the polymer measure with white noise potential: The Polymer Measure with White Noise Potential and its properties

 the only term not analitytically well defined is the first.
-At the same time, since $\mathscr J^T$ and $\nabla$ commute we have
+At the same time, since $\CJ^T$ and $\nabla$ commute we have

-Now, as we already pointed out the estimates for $\mathscr J_T$ and $\I$ are the same and $Q=\I(\nabla X)$, therefore the bounds for this term are the same as the ones for $\nabla Q\circ\nabla X$ that were obtained in the previous section.
+Now, as we already pointed out the estimates for $\CJ_T$ and $\I$ are the same and $Q=\I(\nabla X)$, therefore the bounds for this process are the same as the ones for $\nabla Q\circ\nabla X$ which were derived in the proof of Theorem~\ref{th:stoc}, and the proof is completed.